mgunter-pivotal/pcf-hugo-workshop/content/post/lab-11.md

 ### Goal

-Is to learn how to write applications that retreive their configuration from Spring Cloud Config Server
+Learn how to write applications that retreive their configuration from Spring Cloud Config Server

 <!--more-->